The Artist’s Dream

 It’s not always clear what motivates an artist to do what they do.
 As important as wanting to create, they need motivation, either in the form of inspiration, a drive or a muse.

-If an artist loses their immense motivation along the way for whatever reasons, they would rather the dream die than see it in the hands of another or see it mutate into something it wasn’t intended for.
+If an artist loses their immense motivation along the way for whatever reason, they would rather the dream die than see it in the hands of another or see it mutate into something it wasn’t intended for.

-What to do
+What to Do

-Artists just have to do what they have to do, and it’s a gamble really.
+Artists just have to do what they have to do, and it’s a gamble, really.
 There’s no other way to put it.
 There’s no playbook or guaranteed formula for success.
 Sometimes it can be a monumental failure, sometimes it can be a tremendous success.
 That’s the life of an artist.

 All artists have is their dream, their will, and their burning desire to make it extraordinary, great even.
 Everything else is left up to…